When and where was IHOP founded?

 IHOP, and the franchisees that operate our restaurants, are proud to support the communities in which we conduct business.
 At the national level, IHOP® Restaurant’s designated charitable cause is helping seriously ill and injured children through our support of Children's Miracle Network Hospitals and other local charities.

 Each year, IHOP hosts National Pancake Day, our nationwide fundraiser to benefit children's hospitals in the communities where we do business.
 The primary beneficiary of IHOP® Restaurant’s national philanthropic event is Children's Miracle Network Hospitals.
 In 2015, IHOP restaurants celebrated a decade of giving with the 10th Annual National Pancake day.
-A record-braking $3.5 million was raised — bringing our fundraising total to almost $20 million since the event was created.
+A record-breaking $3.5 million was raised — bringing our fundraising total to almost $20 million since the event was created.

 While there are a number of worthy charitable organizations, we have found that we are most effective when we align our national support behind a singular cause through a singular large-scale event.
 For this reason, IHOP® Restaurant’s Support Center is unable to accommodate additional requests for assistance.

 At the local level, our independent franchisees support a variety of charitable causes through local sponsorships, fundraisers and events.
 If you are seeking support for your local non-profit, you may wish to contact the owner of your local IHOP.
 Donations and/or other means of support are given at the discretion of the independent franchisee.